Reduced-fat foods make you fatter

 - Being overweight.

-- Anger and feelings of stress.
+- A variety of psychological problems, in particular anger and feelings of stress.

 The feel-full hormone

 When oils reach your small intestine, they trigger the production of oleoylethanolamide (OEA), a fatty hormone (1).
 OEA sends a hunger-curbing message to your brain - "Hey, you've had enough.
 Stop eating."
 Remember that the process takes at least twenty minutes.
-That's a good reason to have a starter before a meal, and to eat your meal slowly.
+That's a good reason to have a starter before a meal, and to eat meals slowly.

 Natural fats are in foods for a good reason